nguyenhuy158/springcommerce/README.md

     7. Run the `docker-compose.yml` file located at `/src/main/resources/docker-compose.yml` using the command `docker compose up -d`.
     8. Press `ctrl + shift + p` in vscode and enter `Spring Boot Dashboard:run...`.
 The application should now be running.

-  - [ ] Full CURL commands or Postman snapshots to verify the APIs (include full request endpoints, HTTP Headers and request payload if any).
+  - [x] Full CURL commands or Postman snapshots to verify the APIs (include full request endpoints, HTTP Headers and request payload if any).

+  ## Table of APIs

+  ---

   | URL                          | METHOD | IMAGE                                                                           | DESCRIPTION |
   | ---------------------------- | :----: | ------------------------------------------------------------------------------- | ----------- |
   | `/api/products`              |  GET   | ![image](src/main/resources/static/images/api.products.get.png)                 |             |